stephanieg0/tic-tac-toe/README.md

 # tic-tac-toe
-tic tac toe game in node using websockets.
+Node.js tic-tac-toe game using websockets.

 **this is for learning purposes only**